utiasSTARS/pyb-sim-models/README.md

 <link name="tcp" />
 ```

+# UR-5 + 2F-85
+The URDF tree of the whole robot can be visualized [here](https://github.com/utiasSTARS/pyb-sim-models/files/5791296/UR5_2F85.pdf).

 # Universal Robot UR-5 Model
 This model is a very slightly modified version of the model produced by the manufacturer (see [here](https://github.com/ros-industrial/universal_robot)).
 The only modifications made to the XACRO file provided by the package are to disable certain features specifically made for ROS or Gazebo.